Is a Rabbit the Best Pet for You?

 Why People Choose Rabbits

-There are several good reasons to pick a bunny.
+There are several good reasons to pick a bunny as a pet.
 Some individuals are not cat or dog people.
 Others want to join the fascinating community that shows purebred rabbits.
 These creatures are also smaller than most dogs, don't bark at the delivery truck and are super adorable.

-There are also wrong reasons.
-Too often parents think rabbits are good pets for small children and ownership also surges during Easter, when people are enamored with the idea of a bunny, but not the reality.
+There are also not-so-good reasons to adopt a rabbit.
+Too often, parents think rabbits are good pets for small children.
+Ownership also surges during Easter, when people are enamored with the idea of a bunny, but not the reality.
 There's also the common misconception that rabbits make low-maintenance pets, especially when there's no free time for a dog.
-Once the truth becomes apparent—that rabbits require time and effort—too many end up at shelters or are released in the woods (which is a death sentence).
+Once the truth becomes apparent—that rabbits require time and effort—too many end up at shelters or released in the woods (which, in the case of domestic rabbits, is essentially a death sentence).

 The Truth About Rabbits